10 Best Spinning Reels for Bass Fishing

 The Tournament SS is a long-casting spinning reel and you can get some great distance on your casts.
 This makes the reel ideal for offshore fishing.

 The Tournament SS is very durable.
 The body has a nice solid feel that you don’t get in many of the more modern reel designs.

-The spool is built with aerospace-grade aluminum that helps lighten the reel a bit while still maintaining strength.
+The spool on this ultralight spinning reel is built with aerospace-grade aluminum that helps lighten the reel a bit while still maintaining strength.

-It’s equipped with 3 stainless steel ball bearings, that despite the lower number than other modern reels, delivers a surprisingly fluid experience.
+It’s equipped with a 3 stainless steel bearing system, that despite the lower number than other modern reels, delivers a surprisingly fluid experience.

 It features an extra-large bail wire that closes every time after a cast without fail.
 As well as an infinite anti-reverse system.